BhadraMohit09/infobhadramohit09/README.md

 ### 🎉 BhadraMohit09.github.io

 Welcome to the official GitHub Pages website repository for **BhadraMohit09**! 🚀
-This repository serves as the home for showcasing personal projects, blogs, portfolios, and various content that reflects the work and creativity behind **Prashant**.
+This repository serves as the home for showcasing personal projects, blogs, portfolios, and various content that reflects the work.

 ---